ComputeCanada/magic_castle-plugins/README.md

 # Magic Castle Plugins

-This repository contains plugins used by [Magic Castle](https://www.github.com/computecanada/magic_castle) but than cannot be simply deployed by [Puppet Magic Castle](https://www.github.com/computecanada/puppet-magic_castle) because they require to be compiled first before being deployed.
+This repository contains plugins used by [Magic Castle](https://www.github.com/computecanada/magic_castle) that cannot be simply deployed by [Puppet Magic Castle](https://www.github.com/computecanada/puppet-magic_castle) because they require to be compiled first before being deployed.

 List of plugins